ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 fi
 ```

 In this example, age=22 is the variable.
 When age is put into the brackets, it needs to have $ before it so that the computer can understand that the variable is in place, in this case, $age shows that it equals 22.
-Inside the condition bracket, there is a "gt".
+Inside the condition bracket, there is a "gt" (make sure there's a "-" before it).
 When comparing a number, there are several possibilities:

 ```eq``` means equal to